Arab citizens of Israel: Druze

 From 1957, the Israeli government formally recognized the Druze as a separate religious community, and are defined as a distinct ethnic group in the Israeli Ministry of Interior's census registration.
+On the other hand, the Israel Central Bureau of Statistics categorizes Druze as Arabs in their census.
 While the Israeli education system is basically divided into Hebrew and Arabic speaking schools, the Druze have autonomy within the Arabic speaking branch.
 Israeli Druze are Arabic in language and culture, and their mother tongue is the Arabic Language.

+Some scholars maintain that Israel has tried to separate the Druze from other Arab communities, and that the effort has influenced the way Israel's Druze perceive their modern identity.
+Survey data suggests that Israeli Druze prioritize their identity first as Druze (religiously), second as Arabs (culturally and ethnically), and third as Israelis (citizenship-wise).
+A small minority of them identify as Palestinians, distinguishing them from the majority of other Arab citizens of Israel, who predominantly identify as Palestinians.

 In a survey conducted in 2008 by Dr. Yusuf Hassan of Tel Aviv University 94% of Druze respondents identified as "Druze-Israelis" in the religious and national context, while a 2017 Pew Research Center poll reported that while 99% of Muslims and 96% of Christians identified as ethnically Arab, a smaller share of Druze, 71%, identified likewise.
-Compared to other Christians and Muslims, Druze place less emphasis on Arab identity and self-identify more as Israeli.
+Compared to other Christians and Muslims, Druze place less emphasis on their Arab identity and self-identify more as Israeli.
 Most do not identify as Palestinians.
+However, they were less ready for personal relationships with Jews compared to Israeli Muslims and Christians.
+Scholars attribute this trend to cultural differences between Jews and Druze.
 Druze politicians in Israel include Ayoob Kara, who represented Likud in the Knesset; Majalli Wahabi of Kadima, the Deputy Speaker of the Knesset; and Said Nafa of the Arab party Balad.